AUTOMATIC1111/stable-diffusion-webui/Extensions-index.md

 		"tab": "adds a tab",
 		"ads": "contains ads",
-		"installed": "an extension that is already installed", "training": "an extension that allows for new types of training" },
+		"installed": "an extension that is already installed", "training": "new type of training, assists with training, and/or merging related.", "models": "conversion and merging related.",
+		"UI related": "an extension that enhances the display or user interface experience.", "integrations": "plugins, apis, and other ML models that work/ align with user workflow."
+	},
 	"extensions": [
 		{